 Peer to Peer Architecture – Part 1

-P2P architecture is the base of blockchain tech.
+Peer-to-peer (P2P) architecture is the base of blockchain tech.
 We’ve all used it at some point in our lives to download files via torrent.
 So, I guess you have a little idea of what it is.
-You are probably aware of the terms like Seeding, Leeching etc. Even if you aren’t, you’ll learn everything in this lesson.
+You are also probably familiar with terms like seeding, leeching, etc. Even if you aren’t, you’ll learn everything in this lesson.

-Let’s begin the lesson with having an understanding of what a P2P network is?
+Let’s begin the lesson with a discussion on what a P2P network is.

-A P2P network is a network in which computers also known as nodes can communicate with each other without the need of a central server.
+A P2P network is a network in which computers, also known as nodes, can communicate with each other without a central server.
 The absence of a central server rules out the possibility of a single point of failure.
 All the computers in the network have equal rights.
 A node acts as a seeder and a leecher at the same time.
-So, even if some of the computers/nodes go down, the network & the communication is still up.
+So, even if some of the computers/nodes go down, the network and the communication are still up.

-A Seeder is a node which hosts the data on its system and provides bandwidth to upload the data to the network, a Leecher is a node which downloads the data from the network.
+A seeder is a node that hosts the data on its system and provides bandwidth to upload the data to the network, and a leecher is a node that downloads the data from the network.

-I want you to think of a messaging app.
-When two users communicate, the first user sends a message from his device, the message moves on the server of the organization hosting the messaging service, from there the message is routed to the destination, that is, the device of the user receiving the message.
+Think of a messaging app.
+When two users communicate, the first user sends a message from their device, and the message moves on the server of the organization hosting the messaging service.
+From there, the message is routed to the destination, that is, the device of the user receiving the message.

-Okay, so what’s the issue when communicating with my friend via a central server?
-I have never faced any issues.
+Now you might think, Okay, so, what’s the issue when communicating with my friend via a central server?
+I have never faced any issues that I can recall.

-In this scenario, there are a few important things to consider -
+Here are a few important things to consider:

 - First, the central server has access to all your messages.
-It can read it, share it with its associates, laugh about it and so on.
-So, communication is not really secure.
-Even though the businesses say that the entire message pipeline is encrypted and stuff.
-But still, data breaches happen, governments get access to our data.
-Data is sold to third parties for fat profits.
+The admin can read them, share them with their associates, laugh about them, and so on.
+The gist is that our communication is not really secure.
+Even though the businesses say that their entire message pipeline is encrypted and stuff, data breaches happen, governments get access to our data; also, it is sold to third parties for fat profits.
 Do you think these messaging apps are really secure?
-Should the national security, enterprise officials sitting at the top of the food chain use these central server messaging apps for communication?
+Should the national security or enterprise officials sitting at the top of the food chain use these central server messaging apps for communication?

-- Second, in case of events like a natural disaster, like an earthquake, a zombie attack on the data centre, a massive infrastructural failure or the organization going out of business.
-We are stranded, there is no way to communicate with our friends across the globe.
+- Second, with centralized systems, we are stranded in case of natural disasters, earthquakes, zombie attacks, massive infrastructural failures, or the organization going out of business.
+There is no way to communicate with our friends across the globe.
 Think about it.

-Nobody has control over your data, nobody has the power to delete your data as all the participating nodes in a P2P network have equal rights.
-During a zombie apocalypse when the huge corporation servers would be dead or on fire, we can still communicate with each other via a peer to peer connection.
+Nobody has control over your data, and nobody has the power to delete it because all the participating nodes in a P2P network have equal rights.
+During a zombie apocalypse, when the huge corporation servers are dead or on fire, we can still communicate with each other via a peer-to-peer connection.

 Though I’ve nothing against any of the corporations :) They’ve made our lives really easy.
 It’s just I am making you aware of all the possible scenarios out there.

-You have documented the entire expedition with state-of-the-art cameras & equipment in super ultra HD 4K quality, which has stacked up the hard drive of your computer.
-You are super excited to share all the videos & photos, of the tour, with your friends.
+You have documented the entire expedition with state-of-the-art cameras and equipment in super ultra HD 4K quality, which has stacked up the hard drive of your computer.
+You are super excited to share all the videos and photos of the tour with your friends.

 Messengers have a memory limit, so they aren’t even an option.
-Well, you could upload all the stuff on the cloud & share the link with your folks, but, hold on, uploading that much amount of data needs some serious storage space & that would mean some serious money.
-Would you be in the mood of spending anymore after such a long trip?
+Well, you could upload all the stuff on the cloud and share the link with your folks, but hold on.
+Uploading that much data needs some serious storage space, which would mean some serious money.
+Would you be in the mood to spend anymore after such a long trip?

-No problemo, we can write all the files on a physical memory like a DVD or a portable hard drive & share with our friends, Right?
+No problem.
+We can write all the files on a physical memory like a DVD or a portable hard drive and share them with our friends, right?

-Well yes, we can but physical memory has its costs & writing files to it for every friend is time-consuming, expensive & resource-intensive.
-And I get it you are tired already.
-Oh!! & by the way, we have to courier the disks to friends located across the globe.
-Do add additional courier expense & of course the time it will take to reach them.
+Well, yes, we can.
+However, physical memory has its costs, and writing files for every friend is time-consuming, expensive, and resource-intensive.
+I get it you are tired already.
+And, oh!!
+By the way, we have to courier the disks to our friends put up across the globe.
+We need to add additional courier expenses and be okay with the time it would take for the courier to be delivered.

 We’ve got this, don’t you worry!!
-We’ll surely find out some way.
-Okay… Alright.
-So, now what options do we have, remaining?
+We’ll find out some way.
+So, now what options do we have remaining?
 Think about it.

 We can use a P2P protocol like BitTorrent for it.
-It’s the most commonly used P2P peer to peer protocol to distribute data and large electronic files over the internet.
+BitTorrent is the most commonly used P2P protocol for distributing data and large electronic files over the internet.
 It has approx. 25 million concurrent users at any point in time.

-So, we will create a torrent file of our data, share it with all our folks.
-They have to just put the torrent in their BitTorrent client & start downloading the files to their systems while hosting/seeding the files simultaneously for others to download.
+So, we will create a torrent file of our data and share it with all our folks.
+They just have to put the torrent in their BitTorrent client and start downloading the files to their systems while hosting/seeding the files simultaneously for others to download.

-Okay!!
-So, these are a few of the use cases, we discussed, where P2P network rocks.
-In the next lesson which is part 2 of the P2P architecture, we will take a deep dive into the architecture of it.
+So, these are a few use cases where a P2P network rocks.
+In the next lesson, which is the second part of the P2P architecture, we will take a deep dive into the architecture.